salecto2/magento2-mediastoragesync/README.md

-## Phoenix Media Storage Sync
+# Media Storage Sync
+*This project is a fork of [this repo](https://github.com/PHOENIX-MEDIA/magento2-mediastoragesync).
+Since it was no longer maintained, and contained critical bugs, we haved decided to continue maintaining it, under a new name.
+Kudos to [Phoenix Media](https://www.phoenix-media.eu/de/) for their work.*
+---
-The module retrieves files in /media from an origin server.
+The module retrieves files in /media from an origin server/url.
+Useful if you have a local development environment for your shop, and don't want to download the whole media folder along with the shop.

+This module will try to download the images from the provided url, as they are required.

-### What it does
+## What it does

 Imagine you have a fresh local development environment with the Magento code checked out.
 You retrieved the database but you don't have any of the media assets and your store frontend